Srushti-17/Cars-Data-Analysis-using-Python-SQL/README.md

 This project involves exploring and analyzing a Kaggle dataset containing specifications and performance details of various cars.
 The dataset includes information such as manufacturer, model, engine capacity, horsepower, performance metrics, pricing, and fuel type.

-The dataset was **cleaned using Python (pandas)** to handle inconsistencies such as ranges, units, and formatting issues.
-After cleaning, the data was imported into **SQL Workbench** for structured exploration and analysis using SQL queries.

 ## Dataset Overview
 * **File Name**: car_dataset_2025.csv
 * **Rows**: 1,218